Glossary

 SOCKS5

 SOCKS5 is an Internet protocol that routes network packets between a client and server through a proxy server, offering benefits like enhanced authentication methods and improved performance.
-It supports both TCP and UDP protocols, making it versatile for various types of internet traffic.
+It supports both TCP and UDP protocols, making it versatile for various types of Internet traffic.

 STUN